ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

 Version: 02.16.2022

 Description:
-This is the second project for Advanced Java Programing(CS410P) at Portland State University.
-Project 2 builds from Project 1 and consists of five classes, Main, Flight, Airline, TextDumper and TextParser.
+This is the fourth project for Advanced Java Programing(CS410P) at Portland State University.
+Project 4 builds from Project 3 and consists of the following classes:

 The Main class reads arguments from the command-line, parses them and creates an airline and flight object with
     the arguments.
 Main will print the flight objects information with the -print flag.
 Main will print this readme.txt